SurekhaBerlin/SurekhaBerlin.github.io/README.md

 * Collaborated with stakeholders to identify data requirements and develop solutions that address business needs.
 * Automated data processing tasks, reducing the time required for data preparation and reporting by 50%.

+Data Analyst @ Impetus (May 2020 - June 2022)

+* Built and maintained Tableau dashboards to visualize sales, marketing, and operational data, driving a 15% increase in operational efficiency.
+* Utilized Azure Data Factory to streamline data integration processes and manage data workflows across multiple systems.
+* Conducted exploratory data analysis and statistical analysis to uncover insights and trends that informed strategic decisions.
+* Presented data-driven recommendations to senior management, contributing to successful product launches and marketing campaigns.
+* Implemented data quality checks and validations to ensure the accuracy of reports and dashboards.